Bonded by Blood: Reception and legacy

-Accolades
+In 2008, the band re-recorded the entire album with vocalist Rob Dukes titled Let There Be Blood.
+This was due to Gary Holt wanting to re due both the guitars and drums on the original.

 In 2003, Bonded by Blood was named one of "The Best 25 Heavy Metal Albums of All Time" in Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 In 2013, Bonded by Blood was ranked number 80 on Metal Rules' 'Top 100 Heavy Metal Albums'.
-In August 2014, Revolver placed the album on its "14 Thrash Albums You Need to Own" list.
+In August 2014, Revolver placed the album on its "14 Thrash Albums You Need to Own" list, in 2022, they placed it on their 25 essential thrash metal album list.
 The album was ranked number one on Loudwires top ten list of "Thrash Albums NOT Released by the Big 4".
+In 2023, the publication ranked it the 10th Greatest Thrash Metal Album of All Time.
+Metal Hammer ranked it the 6th Greatest Thrash Metal Album in 2022.

 In 2017, Rolling Stone ranked Bonded by Blood as 45th on their list of "The 100 Greatest Metal Albums of All Time".
+In 2018, NME included it on their list of the 20 Best Metal Albums of the 1980s.
+In 2025, Consequence ranked it at 53rd on their list of the "75 Greatest Metal Albums of All Time".

 Thrash metal revival act Bonded by Blood named themselves after the album.

+The album remains popular among collectors of physical media.